andreas-wilm/andreas-wilm.github.io/_posts/2019-09-04-azure-automl-on-genomics-data.md

 Initially I had planned to just use the AutoML [Visual Interface](https://azure.microsoft.com/en-in/blog/simplifying-ai-with-automated-ml-no-code-web-interface/) in the Azure Portal, so that I (and later the workshop participants) would not have to write any code.
 Unfortunately, the [variant call format (vcf)](https://en.wikipedia.org/wiki/Variant_Call_Format) is not really suitable for this.
 It usually has thousands of columns and the visual interface tries to preview all columns/features, which of course doesn't work at that scale.
 So instead I ran the analysis on an Azure ML Notebook VM using the AutoML Python API.

 I also decided to create my own input data: faked variant calls from a number of individuals and a limited number of sites, so that I could complete any analysis just on the Notebook VM.
 I made multiple sites "causal" and furthermore introduced a gender bias.
 The input data creation is scripted in the notebook itself and can be easily rerun to create new data with different features.
 The notebook shows how, with a few lines of Python, the AutoML system produces a highly performant model that picked the correct causal sites and gender as decisive factors for predicting a phenotype.
 The input data is obviously not fully representative of real data, but the capabilities of the AutoML platform are nicely demonstrated.
+This was fun and I hope the workshop participants will like this exercise.

 The notebook covers:
 - Input data generation